W. Lee O'Daniel: Radio fame

 In the late 1920s, O'Daniel assumed responsibility for the Burrus company's radio advertising.
 To that end, he wrote songs, sang, and hired a group of musicians to form an old timey band to back his vocals.
 Originally called the Light Crust Doughboys, notable musicians such as Bob Wills got their start with O'Daniel.
-After the Doughboys split up, O'Daniel formed the Western swing band, Pat O'Daniel and his Hillbilly Boys.
+After the Doughboys split up, O'Daniel formed the Western swing band Pat O'Daniel and his Hillbilly Boys.
 The new group was named after O'Daniel's own Hillbilly Flour Company.
 O'Daniel also hosted a regular noontime radio show heard statewide, which gave him his nickname after a catchphrase used frequently on air – "pass the biscuits, Pappy" – and propelled him into the public spotlight.
 By the mid-1930s, "Pappy" O'Daniel was a household name in Texas.
 As a national magazine reporter wrote at the time: "At twelve-thirty sharp each day, a fifteen-minute silence reigned in the state of Texas, broken only by mountain music, and the dulcet voice of W. Lee O'Daniel."
 The show extolled the values of Hillbilly brand flour, the Ten Commandments and the Bible.

 Political career

 Governor

 In 1938, he ran for governor of Texas as a Democrat.
 O'Daniel's campaign hailed his flour and the need for pensions and tax cuts.
 He promised to block a sales tax and raise pensions.
 O'Daniel won the Democratic primary election with 51 percent of the ballots over twelve opponents.
 In office, he seemingly went against his campaign promise by proposing a new transaction tax, which was voted down by the Texas Legislature.
 Despite this position change, he remained personally popular and handily won re-election in 1940.
-In both elections, his main competition came from Texas Railroad Commissioner Ernest O. Thompson, the former mayor of Amarillo.
+In both elections, his main competition came from Texas Railroad commissioner Ernest O. Thompson, the former mayor of Amarillo.

 U.S. Senate

-In 1941, O'Daniel ran for the United States Senate in a special election.
+O'Daniel ran for the United States Senate in the 1941 special election following the death of Morris Sheppard.
 He defeated Lyndon Johnson by 1,311 votes in one of the most controversial elections in state history.
 As a result of this experience, in the 1948 election, Johnson prepared for a close runoff by arranging for his supporters who controlled votes, including George Parr, to withhold their final tallies until the statewide results were announced.
 As a senator, O'Daniel was ineffective, and most of his legislation was defeated.
 He endorsed the anti-Roosevelt Texas Regulars in the 1944 presidential election.
 Elected to a full term in 1942, O'Daniel refused to run for another term in 1948.